indigoYoshimaru/llm-evaluation/README.md

 # LLM Evaluator

-The CLI to create test set and evaluate your model and RAG pipeline.
+The LLM Evaluator is a command-line interface (CLI) tool that allows you to create test sets and evaluate your model and RAG pipeline.
+It supports the generation of Question-Answering datasets for dataset generation.
-For dataset generation, we support Question-Answering dataset type while

 ## Installation
 1. Clone the project, change dir to the project folder and run: